Health Conditions That Affect Sleep Quality

 Can physical pain give you insomnia?

-Any kind of acute or chronic pain can be a cause of your insomnia.
+Any kind of acute or chronic pain can be a cause of insomnia.
 When in physical pain, your mind responds by firing all the neurons.
 Since your mind, nerves, and muscles are quite active, it becomes pretty difficult to sleep when you are in physical pain.

-What is pain management and how can it help me sleep better?
+What is pain management, and how can it help me sleep better?

 Most important of all, consult a good dermatologist.
 If ignored, an itch can cost you your sleep.